 2. Google Search

-Another great way to find long tail keywords for free is just searching Google.
+Another great way to find long-tail keywords for free is just by searching Google.
 Now, this method takes more time but it’s still effective.

 Very often, these phrases are a little more targeted and specific.

 Another good source for long-tail keywords in Google Search is the “People also ask” section that pops up for certain queries.